Stratio/cassandra-lucene-index/doc/documentation.rst

 -  **upper**: upper bound of the range.
 -  **include\_upper** (default = false): if the upper bound is included (right-closed range).
+-  **doc\_values** (default = false): if the generated Lucene query should use doc values instead of inverted index.
+   Doc values searches are typically slower, but they can be faster in the dense case where most rows match the search.

 Lower and upper will default to :math:`-/+\\infty` for number.
 In the case of byte and string like data (bytes, inet, string, text), all